 While Universal Studios is now looking to follow the same mold as Marvel and DC by creating its own shared cinematic universe, will audiences be as receptive to a combined world of monsters as they were with their beloved superheroes?
 This is harder to answer directly but what can easily be said for the characters associated with Universal's monster world is that they are definitely some of the most iconic figures in storytelling regardless of format.

-I am referring to characters such as Frankenstein, Dracula, Dr. Jekyl/Mr.Hyde and many others that people all over the world recognize from folklore, classic books, and films.
+Characters such as Frankenstein, Dracula, Dr. Jekyl/Mr.Hyde and many others are widely recognized by people all over the world through folklore, classic books, and films.
 While these characters may not be as popular in the current state of the Hollywood blockbuster, there is no denying that people recognize them and their original films which have been solidified as classics in the horror genre.
 It would probably be fair to say that classic monster characters at the very least, are just as iconic as our current variety of comic book superheroes.

 The Bottom Line: A Golden Opportunity